frel-rs/frel/doc/00_overview/10_overview.md

 * [**Store**](../30_runtime/stores.md)
   A backend-neutral state container exposing reactive notifications to fragments and other stores.

+* **Fragment Template**
+  A declarative definition authored in the Fragment DSL.
+Templates are compiled into Fragment IR.

 * **Fragment**
-  A reusable declarative unit.
+  A runtime composition derived from a fragment template.
+It consists of a handle (lifetime), stores (data), and subscriptions (reactivity).
 A fragment can be headless (logic-only) or produce renderable content.

 * [**Scene**](../30_runtime/scene.md)
   A collection of platform-independent UI nodes.
 Organizes all visual content into **channels**,